 Learning how to operate your camera is a muscle response that takes time to develop.
 Accessing and using your camera frequently will pay dividends when it comes to sharper photographs.
 Weekend warriors need to take some time during the week to practice handling their gear.
 You want your camera to be an extension of your hands.

 Before ditching that lens on Ebay you feel isn’t sharp, try the following these in-Camera tips I’ve used for years to achieve sharp photographs.
 You may not agree and have other ideas, that’s great!
 Ive been in the photography business for over 20 years and have sold hundreds of prints and murals and the following works for me.

 If you’re more of a handheld photographer and pursue action related activities, such as wildlife sports or model shooting, I suggest replacing your camera’s stock eyepiece with a deep rubber eyepiece cup.
 These are available for most cameras.
 These cups help to push the camera tightly into your face.
 The rubber compresses and stabilizes the camera to your face.

-Regardless of what type of vibration reduction your lens has, I don’t recommend using this feature unless you’re on a boat or you’re physically being bumped around.
+Regardless of what type of vibration reduction your lens has, I don’t recommend using this feature when your cameras locked in a tripod.
+Use it only if you’re on a boat or you’re physically being bumped around.
 Providing your shutter speed is high, 250fps-500fps or more, you should be fine without clicking this feature on.
 With some high Megapixel full frame cameras, 36MP or more, 500fps is essential if hand held for sharp images.

 Additionally, always be aware of your ISO.
 Adjusting this as the light changes.
 This will help keep your shutter speed up.
 I always shoot for the best quality.
 I aways start at the low end at 100 ISO and work my way up.
 I’m always considering larger than normal mural sized prints with my work.